SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 * AsyncAPI is an open initiative for defining asynchronous APIs, providing a specification, and tooling such as code generation.
 * Use the AsyncAPI Generator to generate skeleton code and object models for event-driven microservices

+Positive
+: Artifacts created or used throughout this codelab can be found in [this Github repo](https://github.com/Mrc0113/ep-design-workshop)

 ## What you need: Prerequisites